athlonUA/jQuery-Autocomplete-to-Angular/README.md

 		data = $http.get('api/data')
 ```

-5. Update autocompleteDirective.js with .getData() (use .getStaticData() if using a static array in the service)
+Update autocompleteDirective.js with .getData() (use .getStaticData() if using a static array in the service).

 ```
 dataService.getData()
 	.then(function (data) {
 ```

-6. Update autocompleteDirective.js with the property that you want the autocomplete to use
+Update autocompleteDirective.js with the object property that you want the autocomplete to use.

 ```
 lookup: $.map(data, function (object, i) {